-Treatment 4 got the highest length of fruits of cucumber (Cucumis sativus L.) with a mean value of 91.88 mm followed by Treatment 1 got the lowest with a mean of 81.45 mm, Treatment 1 got the lowest with a mean of 62.60 mm while Treatment 1 got the lowest with a mean value of 59.56 mm.
+Treatment 4 got the highest length of fruits of cucumber (Cucumis sativus L.) with a mean value of 91.88 mm followed by Treatment 3 with a mean of 81.45 mm, Treatment 5 with a mean of 73.57 mm, Treatment 2 with a mean of 62.60 mm while Treatment 1 got the lowest with a mean value of 59.56 mm.

-Analysis of Variance (ANOVA) exhibited that there was no significant difference among Treatment_treatments on the growth and yield performance of cucumber (Cucumis sativus L.) in terms of length of fruits as affected by the application of vermi tea as organic fertilizer.
+Analysis of Variance (ANOVA) exhibited that there was no significant difference among Treatment on the growth and yield performance of cucumber (Cucumis sativus L.) in terms of length of fruits as affected by the application of vermi tea as organic fertilizer.